LeanKit-Labs/tag-release/README.md

 > **Note**: This will change your pre-release from something like 1.2.3-new-feature.0 to 1.2.3 or whatever version is next in line.
 You will use this version in the next step.

-7. Update your consumer project's branch to use the real dependency project's version and create a GitHub PR for the QEs to merge into develop.
+7. Update your consumer project's branch to use the real dependency project's version and create a GitHub PR for the AEs to merge into develop.

 ```
 my-consumer-project git:(my-feature-branch) tag-release pr